-This 2021, the investment landscape has been evolving.
-There are new investment options available and accessible for almost everyone.
-These may create confusions as to where we will put our money in.
+Every year, the investment landscape has been evolving.
+There are new investment options available and accessible to almost everyone.
+These may create confusion as to where we will put our money in.
 That is why it is important to go back to the basics and follow these guides in selecting which investment option is fit for you:

 1. Money to invest

-There are some investment options that has a minimum of P1,000 or P2,000 for initial investment and there are some that requires higher minimum requirement.
+There are some investment options that have a minimum of P1,000 or P2,000 for initial investment, and there are some that require higher minimum requirements.
 We also need to make sure that the money that we will invest will not come from our emergency fund or from a loan.

 2. Purpose of Investment

 This refers to the goal that we want to achieve, which can help us with our time frame and financial plans.
 This can range from retirement, children’s education, health funds, travel funds, or dream house.
 Whatever the purpose is, it must be compelling enough so that you will continue investing until you achieve your desired goal.